tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Pale Mantle of Suffering

 This cloak is usually pale white, but becomes redder and darker as its power grows.
-You heal 2 hit points (champion: 4; epic: 10) whenever an enemy suffers ongoing damage caused by one of your attacks.
+You heal 2 hit points, 4 at champion tier, and 10 at epic tier whenever an enemy suffers ongoing damage caused by one of your attacks.
 Rumors that certain Drow nobles wear pale mantles that are so blooddrenched they appear black as night are quite accurate.

 **Quirk:** Delights in the suffering of others.